gitter-badger/delineateio.cloud/README.md

 ## Digital Ocean Clean

-Script written in Python 3 for destroying a Digital Ocean cloud deployment where the resources contain the Git brnach short name.
+Script written in Python 3 for destroying a Digital Ocean cloud deployment where the resources contain the Git braach short name.
 This enables faster clean up of whole environments rather than using the UI.

 ## Destroyed Resources